 - photocopy drawings, paintings, sketches, doodles, poems, or any little piece of something you've created

 - make a list of things that inspire you and paste in images or sketches

 - write about something you know a lot about - like your family tree, how to bake gluten-free or cook Persian food, or how to grow the perfect tomato - and include pictures you've taken

 - write about a cause that matters to you and what can be done to help

 - draw your own maps of interesting or little known places to visit in your city

 - make a tiny zine, or a really big one

 - use one long piece of paper and fold it, or roll it up

-- add natural elements (my garden zine had buckwheat seeds glued to the cover and one of the zines above has dried leaves attached to the centre fold)
+- add natural elements (my garden zine had buckwheat seeds glued to the cover and I found one that has dried leaves attached to the centre fold)